-Active.com recommends dynamic stretching for your pre-run stretch and static stretching for your post-run stretch.
-Follow the stretching guide below to prevent injury and to keep your muscles flexible.
+Active.com recommends dynamic stretching pre-run and static stretching post-run.
+Follow the stretching guide below to prevent injury and keep your muscles flexible.

 1. Leg Swings

 Hold onto something for balance (i.e. wall, pole or railing) and swing your leg back and forth 20 times.
 Switch legs and repeat.